After a Petition is Submitted

 The presentation of a petition is recorded in the Votes and Proceedings and the Journal des débats (or Hansard), for the Assembly sitting in which it took place.

-The original of the petition is kept at the Sittings Service for seven days, where it may be consulted.
-Once the seven days are up, the Secretary General of the Assembly returns the original, in the format in which it was submitted, to the MNA who presented the petition.
+The original of the petition is kept at the Sittings Service for seven days, after which the Secretary General of the Assembly returns the original, in the format in which it was submitted, to the MNA who presented the petition.
 The abstract of any electronic petition tabled since 2009 is available at all times on the Assembly’s website, under Consulting a Petition.

 Consideration in Parliamentary Committee